codeigniter4/CodeIgniter4/user_guide_src/source/libraries/sessions.rst

 The 'MemcachedHandler' driver is very similar to the 'redis' one in all of its properties, except perhaps for availability, because PHP's `Memcached
 <http://php.net/memcached>`_ extension is distributed via PECL and some
-Linux distrubutions make it available as an easy to install package.
+Linux distributions make it available as an easy to install package.

 Other than that, and without any intentional bias towards Redis, there's not much different to be said about Memcached - it is also a popular